-- 4.12.17.2 The tracking measures included in this Section 4.12.17 are not subject to sanctions in Section 7.3.3 of this Agreement. - 4.12.17.3 TM #1 Fall Risk Management diagnosis of a fall or problems with balance/walking and were screened/managed by a practitioner for fall risk on the date of the diagnosis.
+- 4.12.17.2 The tracking measures included in this Section 4.12.17 are not subject to sanctions in Section 7.3.3 of this Agreement. - 4.12.17.3 TM#1- Fall Risk Management

-Percentage of Medicaid Members > 65 yrs. of age with an outpatient visit with a
+The Percentage of Medicaid Members 65 years of age and older who had a fall or had problems with balance or walking in the past 12 months, who were seen by a practitioner in the past 12 months and who received fall risk intervention from their current practitioner.

-- 4.12.17.4 TM #2 Diabetes Short-Term Complications Admission Rate The number of inpatient hospital admissions with ICD-10 principal diagnosis code for short-term complications of diabetes (ketoacidosis, hyperosmolarity, coma) for Medicaid Members age eighteen (18) and older.
-The CONTRACTOR must use the CMS Core Set of Adult Health Care Quality Measures for Medicaid Technical Specifications and Resource Manual for relevant reporting year. - 4.12.17.5 TM# 3 Screening for Clinical Depression and Follow-up Plan

-The percentage of Medicaid Members age (18) and older screened for clinical depression using a standardized depression screening tool, and if positive, a follow-up plan is documented on the date of the positive screen.
-The CONTRACTOR must use the CMS Core Set of Adult Health Care Quality Measures for Medicaid Technical Specifications and Resource Manual for the relevant reporting year.

-4.12.17.6 TM #4 - Follow-up after Hospitalization for Mental Illness Measure: Percent of seven-day follow-up visits into community-based behavioral health care for child and for adult Members released from inpatient psychiatric hospitalizations stays of four (4) or more days.
+- 4.12.17.4 TM#2- Diabetes, Short-Term Complications Admission Rate The number of inpatient hospital admissions with ICD-10-CM principal diagnosis codes for diabetes short-term complications for Medicaid enrollees age 18 and older. - 4.12.17.5 TM#3- Screening for Clinical Depression and Follow-Up Plan The percentage of Medicaid Members age 18 and older screened for clinical depression using a standardized depression screening tool, and if positive, a follow-up plan is documented on the date of the positive screen. - 4.12.17.6 TM#4 Follow-up after Hospitalization for Mental Illness Measure: Percent of seven-day follow-up visits into community-based Behavioral Health care for child and for adult Members released from inpatient psychiatric hospitalizations stays of four or more days.

-Inpatient Psychiatric Facility/Unit (IPF) - Discharges: Discharges for Members, six (6) years of age or older at the time of discharge, who were hospitalized for treatment of mental health disorders for a continuous period of four (4) days or more (i.e., discharge date more than three days after admission date).
+Inpatient Psychiatric Facility/Unit (IPF) - Discharges: Discharges for Members, six years of age or older at the time of discharge, who were hospitalized for treatment of mental health disorders for a continuous period of four days or more (i.e., discharge date more than three days after admission date).
 Includes only psychiatric units in general hospitals and freestanding psychiatric hospitals.
-For tracking discharges and follow-ups, Claims data should be used.
+For the purposes of tracking discharges and follow-ups, Claims data should be used.

-Follow-up after Hospitalization for Mental Illness: Discharges for Members, six years of age or older at the time of discharge, who were hospitalized for treatment of mental health disorders for a continuous period of four days or more and who had at least one follow-up visit with a mental health practitioner on or after the discharge date, within seven (7) calendar days of discharge.
+Follow-up after Hospitalization for Mental Illness: Discharges for Members, six years of age or older at the time of discharge, who were hospitalized for treatment of mental health disorders for a continuous period of four days or more and who had at least one follow-up visit with a mental health practitioner on or after the discharge date, within seven (7) Calendar Days of discharge.
 The follow-up service can be any service considered as outpatient, intensive outpatient or recovery treatment.